Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Step 3: Form your dough with your hands to your desired size and place it on parchment paper.
 The other way is to place the dough on the parchment paper and use a rolling pin to create a circular shape.

 Step 4: Place the sauce and add toppings to the dough.
+Do not add too many toppings, as it will get heavy.

 Step 5: Make sure the oven temperature is set to 450F.
 Carry your baking paper that contains the dough using your fingers on opposite sides.